Doing Business reforms

 Similarly, Nepal expanded the coverage of the credit registry by requiring all licensed microfinance institutions to submit their credit data while Haiti expanded the registry coverage by collecting credit data from public development banks and finance corporations, such as leasing companies.

 Other economies including the members of the Eastern Caribbean Currency Union (ECCU) improved access to credit information through the introduction of regulations that govern the licensing and functioning of credit bureaus.
 Similarly, in December 2018, the Central African Economic and Monetary Community improved access to credit information by establishing a framework for the licensing and functioning of credit bureaus.

 The introduction of credit scores as a value-added service was another common feature of reforms making it easier to get credit in 2018/19.
 Credit bureaus in Mauritania and Kyrgyz Republic collaborated with the international credit bureau, Creditinfo International, to develop credit scoring services.
 In the Middle East and North Africa, the credit bureau in Jordan implemented credit scoring systems in consultation with the international bureau CRIF.

 Getting Credit – Legal Rights

-In 2017/18 Azerbaijan, the top improver on the legal rights indicators, strengthened access to credit by introducing a new secured transactions law, by setting up a new collateral registry and by introducing amendments to the insolvency law.
+In 2018/19 Jordan, the top improver on the legal rights indicators, strengthened access to credit by introducing a new secured transactions law, by setting up a new collateral registry and by introducing amendments to the insolvency law.
 The new laws implemented a functional secured transactions system, broadened the scope of assets that can be used as collateral and provided a time limit and clear grounds for relief from the automatic stay for secured creditors during reorganization procedures.
 The collateral registry is also unified, modern and notice-based.